Can you really find expired domains with high traffic?

 The Best Place To Buy Domains With Traffic

-Despite the above, there are places where you can buy such expired domains and not a lot of people realize this.
+Despite the above, there are places where you can buy such high traffic expired domains and not a lot of people realize this.

-You will see many domains being auctioned on DynaDot that have thousands of monthly visitors and no reported revenue, you can get these for the $12.99 starting price and be lucky sometimes.
-Unfortunately you never know what you are buying until after the purchase…
+You will see many domains being auctioned on DynaDot that have thousands of monthly visitors and no reported revenue.
+You may get these for the $11.99 starting price and be lucky.
+Unfortunately you never know what you are buying until after the purchase… but this is your least manipulated source of high traffic expired domains.

 There is another interesting site that you can buy expired domain names from that provides traffic stats.
 This site is Name.com.